-eXtremeDB for HPC offers columnar data layout for faster analysis of time series data.
+eXtremeDB for HPC offers columnar data layout and the pipelining of over 100 built-in statistical functions for faster analysis of time series data.

 What is time series data?